Wolf3s/xbmc4xbox-python/python/Doc/library/subprocess.rst

 .. method:: Popen.communicate(input=None)

    Interact with process: Send data to stdin.
 Read data from stdout and stderr, until end-of-file is reached.
 Wait for process to terminate.
-The optional *input* argument should be a string to be sent to the child process, or ``None``, if no data should be sent to the child.
+The optional *input* argument should be data to be sent to the child process, or ``None``, if no data should be sent to the child.
+The type of *input* must be bytes or, if *universal_newlines* was ``True``, a string.

    :meth:`communicate` returns a tuple ``(stdoutdata, stderrdata)``.